 Links near the upper left corner will take you on a brief tour of the property.
 “Our new home” shares history leading to the completion of the house prior to our moving in during 2014.
 “Construction” features four photos of our home being built.
-“Plywood shack” presents images of the structure on this spot from 1949 until its demolition in 2013.
-Below shows a view of our driveway leading from the house past the water tank and Shop on its way to the gate at Old Town Road.
+“Patio roof” presents pictures of adding an enclosure above our kitchen porch during 2024.
+“Plywood shack” presents images of the structure on this spot from 1949 until its demolition in 2013 to make way for our dream home.

 Yellow marks our Northern and Western property lines.
 Old Town Rd is our Southern and Eastern boundary.